-Maryland University of Integrative Health is restricted in the programs into which it can enroll individuals who reside in the following states: Alabama, Arkansas, Georgia, Iowa, Michigan, Montana, Minnesota, New York, South Dakota, or Wisconsin.
-Individuals residing in these states are encouraged to contact MUIH’s Office of Admissions at 410-888-9048 extension 6647 or to discuss and understand their enrollment options.
+Maryland University of Integrative Health is restricted in the programs and courses into which it can enroll individuals who reside in the following states: Alabama, Arkansas, Connecticut, Georgia, Iowa, Michigan, Montana, Minnesota, New Mexico, New York, South Dakota, or Wisconsin.
+Individuals residing in these states are encouraged to contact MUIH’s Office of Graduate Admissions at 443-906-5745 or to discuss and understand their enrollment options.

-Individuals from these states may not enroll in other MUIH programs because such programs require the completion of at least one online course.
-MUIH is unable to enroll individuals from these states into other programs because they require the completion of at least one online course.
-MUIH is also unable to enroll individuals from these states into stand-alone online courses.
+MUIH is not permitted to enroll individuals from these states in online courses.
+All MUIH programs require the completion of at least one online course and so MUIH cannot accept students from these states into any of its programs.
+MUIH is also unable to enroll non-degree seeking individuals from these states into stand-alone online courses.

 There are various reasons for these restrictions, governed by federal regulations, the higher education agency and regulations of these states, and/or by the state’s participation in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 MUIH continues to keep lines of communication open with state policy makers and with NC-SARA to determine MUIH’s eligibility to accept students from these and other states into our programs.